mllog/fast.ai/README.md

-# fast.ai
+# Introduction
-Code for fast.ai DL course
+This is repository for source codes for fast.ai DL course.

+## Setup AWS environment

+## Setup Floydhub environment